tarmstrong/longcv/bio.md

 Fall 2012
 * SOEN 342: sw requirements + specs.
+  * Lots of formal theory on how to write software requirements.
+This was basically a class on writing super long contract-esque requirements docs.
+This is not how my job works.
+  * Some formal specification stuff like the Z language.
 * SOEN 343: s.w. architecure & design i
 * SOEN 384: mgmt+quality ctrl./sw dev.
+  * Dubious ways of measuring the quality of software
+    * test coverage
+    * mccabe complexity (note: this correlates with lines of code so is not actually predictive?!)
+    * etc.
+  * How to measure qualitative aspects of software:
+    * e.g., SLAs on uptime
 * SOEN 422: embedded systems/software
+  * Using low-level operating systems knowledge and some electrical engineering knowledge to build robots and such.
+  * For fun, on the side, I built [interactive documentation](http://tavisharmstrong.com/timer1) for the Teensy's 16bit timer.
+  * Spent a lot of time writing embedded C code to make motors go.
 * SOEN 423: distributed systems

 Winter 2013